Menion93/DistributedApp/README.md

 - run startup.bat/sh

 ##Setup of the environment for Second Project
+Check your OS:
-For running project on Windows or Mac OX, create a VM with name "default" using docker-machine tool.
+1) For running the second project on Windows or Mac OX, create a VM with name "default" using docker-machine tool.
 - docker-machine create --driver virtualbox default
 - docker-machine start default